hardbyte/python-can/doc/scripts.rst

 .. image:: ../images/viewer.png
     :width: 100%

-The first column is the number of times a frame with the particular ID has been received, next is the timestamp of the frame relative to the first received message.
+The first column is the number of times a frame with the particular ID that has been received, next is the timestamp of the frame relative to the first received message.
 The third column is the time between the current frame relative to the previous one.
-Next is the length of the frame and then the data.
+Next is the length of the frame, the data and then the decoded data converted according to the ``-d`` argument.
+The top red row indicates an error frame.

-The last two columns are the decoded CANopen function code and node ID.
-If CANopen is not used, then they can simply be ignored.

 Command line arguments
 ^^^^^^^^^^^^^^^^^^^^^^